quandaleIV/batch-job-runner/README.md

 Attach `AdministratorAccess` to the role (or a scoped policy covering EC2, S3, Lambda, IAM, CloudWatch, SNS, ECR, SSM).

 Add the role ARN as a secret in your GitHub repo:
-- `AWS_ROLE_ARN` — ARN of the IAM role
+- `AWS_ROLE_ARN`, ARN of the IAM role

 ### 6. Create ECR repositories and build Docker images for each job

 Each job is a separate Docker image stored in ECR.
-The platform is job-agnostic — `cloud-init.sh` pulls the correct image based on the job name passed in at runtime.
+The platform is job-agnostic, `cloud-init.sh` pulls the correct image based on the job name passed in at runtime.

 Create an ECR repository for each job: